Willow anthracnose, scab and canker

 Resistance: Salix × sepulcralis var. sepulcralis and S. 'Erythroflexuosa' are resistant to anthracnose, and other willow species are hardly affected.
 Salix alba var. caerulea, S. pentandra and S. purpurea are resistant to one or both of scab and black canker.

-There are no chemical controls specifically available for these diseases and it would not be practicable to spray mature trees in any case.
+There is no specific information available on the efficacy of any home garden fungicide against these willow diseases, and it would not be practicable to spray mature trees in any case.

 Fungicides for gardeners (Adobe Acrobat pdf document outlining fungicides available to gardeners)